 Displays at the Museo Maya

 • Museo Maya has a sleek and modern design that was conceptualized and implemented by Alberto Garcia Lascurain, a Mexican architect.
-The exhibition galleries are located at a height of 26 feet from where you can get some stunning views of the jungles of Yucatan and the Nichupte Lagoon.
+The exhibition galleries are located at a height of 26 feet, from which you can get stunning views of the jungles of Yucatan and the Nichupte Lagoon.

 • Visiting the Mayan Museum as part of your Mayan trail in the Yucatan Peninsula is a great way to learn more and gain a deeper understanding of this lost civilization.